The World’s First multi-storey Skate Park! F51

 Why’s it important to document the building?

 “Progress reports help with the documentation of refurbishments in the Creative Quarter.
-It’s really important to see the state some of these buildings were left in, and the quality of the refurbishments, so that’s one of the reasons for taking these photos.
-There’s also a lot of change in floor plans, but with the F51 it’s very unique, there’s a lot of excitement around this as it’s the first in the world for a suspended concrete bowl – on the first floor – so it’s great to document this process.
+It’s really important to see the state some of these buildings were left in, and the quality of the refurbishments.
+That’s one of the reasons for taking these photos.
+F51 is unique, it’s the first building in the world to have a suspended concrete bowl – on the first floor – so it’s great to document this process.

-“Right from the start it’s been great to see the polystyrene moulds that have had the rebar (ribbed steel bars laid into concrete structures) laid into them, and then the concrete was sprayed and moulded into these concrete forms.
-And as the moulds have been taken away slowly, you can start to see the fantastic sculptural form of F51 taking shape.
+“Right from the start it’s been amazing to see the polystyrene moulds that have had the rebar (ribbed steel bars laid into concrete structures) laid into them.
+Then the concrete was sprayed and moulded into these concrete forms.
+As the moulds have been taken away slowly, you can start to see the fantastic sculptural form of F51 taking shape.
 On top of that, it’s going to be a really refined skate surface, but at this stage we can just see the bowls taking shape.”

 A work of Art!

 “It’s really interesting for me as, my background is in ceramics, so we did a lot of mould-making.
-This process isn’t really that different to slip-casting a bowl, and so putting a wall of clay on the mould, except in this case it’s concrete.
+This process isn’t really that different to slip-casting a bowl, putting a wall of clay on the mould, except in this case it’s concrete.
 You then take the mould away and see the form.
-So for me it’s a giant piece of pottery.”
+So, for me it’s a giant piece of pottery.”